 Banjo is my running partner.
-Except for extremely hot or humid days, if I’m out running, my sweet Boxer is right beside me.
+Except for extremely hot or humid days, if I’m out running, this sweet Boxer is right beside me.

 We run almost exclusively on a paved asphalt trail, where Banjo has plenty of opportunities to jog along the grass on the shoulder of the trail.
 For the majority of our runs, though, she’s plodding along on that asphalt.